A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

 The hypothesis is sometimes called the chemical imbalance hypothesis or chemical imbalance theory.

-If you’re wondering if the symptoms you’re having are caused by a chemical imbalance, it’s important to know that there’s quite a bit of controversy surrounding this theory.
-In fact, the medical community has largely refuted this theory.
+If you wonder whether the symptoms you’re experiencing are caused by a chemical imbalance, it’s important to know that controversy surrounds this theory.
+In fact, the medical community has largely disproven it.

 Researchers argue that the chemical imbalance hypothesis is more of a figure of speech.
-It doesn’t really capture the true complexity of these conditions.
+It doesn’t capture the complexity of these conditions.

-Scientists in the late 1950s first proposed the idea that mental health conditions are caused by a chemical imbalance in the brain.
+Scientists in the late 1950s proposed the idea that mental health conditions are caused by a chemical imbalance in the brain.

 - feelings of sadness, helplessness, worthlessness, or emptiness

-- overeating or loss of appetite
+- overeating or a loss of appetite

 - insomnia or sleeping too much